 I love mushrooms.
 I always have.
 It has been one of my favorite vegetables and is my favorite pizza topping!
-Andy on the other hand, is not a big fan of mushrooms.
-So the first time I made beef stroganoff I anticipated that he would have it one meal and all the leftovers would be mine.
-Which wouldn’t have bothered me because it is one of my favorites.
-To my surprise, Andy loves beef stroganoff.
-You can see his reaction on my Instagram highlight!
+I made beef stroganoff and it is one of my favorites!

 Now, I do cheat a bit and use the premixed McCormick packet for beef stroganoff.
-I have made it homemade, but both Andy and I agree the McCormick packet is better! 😆 I shared both recipes with you; let’s start with the homemade version.
+I have made it homemade, but I do think McCormick packet is better! 😆 I shared both recipes with you; let’s start with the homemade version.

 Start the pasta water for butter noodles.
 For the sauce, heat oil in a pan over medium heat.
 Have beef cut in strips and season with some salt, pepper and a bit of steak rub.
 Once pan is heated, sauté the beef for about 3 minutes.
 Then add chopped mushrooms and onions.
 Season a bit with more salt, pepper and Worcestershire sauce.
 After a few minutes when the onions and mushrooms have cooked a bit, add 2 cups of beef broth and 2 tablespoons of cornstarch.

 Stir until the sauce is well combined and let simmer for about 10 minutes.
 Check the sauce ocasionally and stir when needed.
 Add butter noodles to pasta water.
 Make sure the sauce has thicken bit once the 10 minutes are up.
 Remove from heat and fold in 1 cup of sour cream.
 Serve over butter noodles and enjoy!